-For the approval of pesticide (chemical) active substances, the toxicology data requirements are described in Section 5 of Regulation (GB/NI) 283/2013.
+For the approval of pesticide (chemical) active substances, the toxicology data requirements are described in Section 5 of Regulation (EC) 283/2013.

 Where it is necessary to perform toxicological studies, they should be conducted according to the appropriate and current OECD test guideline and in accordance with GLP.
 The current OECD test guidelines can be accessed on the OECD website.